Taurine in Dog Food

 Most small-manufacturer and grain-free diets are relatively high in protein, but the proportion of plant to animal sources may be a crucial factor for those foods implicated by the FDA.

-It is important to note that not all dogs with DCM—and not even all the dogs with very low blood levels of taurine—responded to taurine supplementation.
+It is important to note that not all dogs with DCM - and not even all the dogs with very low blood levels of taurine - responded to taurine supplementation.
 Conversely, many of the sick dogs had normal blood taurine levels.
-One study concluded that " there was no clear relationship between low
+One study concluded that "there was no clear relationship between low (whole blood taurine) and presence of DCM."

 The association is far more complicated than simply blaming the problem on legumes, as many news reports have done.
 There is clearly a relationship between genetics and one or several of the 15 above-listed ingredients, as well as the food's overall content of methionine, cysteine, l-carnitine, taurine, that is causing DCM.
 But no one has any idea which factors are problematic, and in what amounts or combinations.
 It is likely that multiple factors are involved; for example, it may take multiple listed ingredients, plus a genetic predisposition toward DCM, to develop the disease.